 Christie (Chris) and Marty McCurry are dynamic leaders in regenerative forest product manufacturing.
 They bring a new level to understanding the complex interconnection between society, the environment, and the potential for product makers.
-Both grew up in the biodiverse forests of the Blue Ridge Mountains and co-founded Bark House over thirty years ago.
+Both grew up and currently live in the biodiverse forests of the Blue Ridge Mountains.
+They co-founded Bark House over thirty years ago.

 Christie’s development as a Regenerative Practitioner continues through Regenesis Group and enacts the technology that supports an entirely new order of evolutionary potential in Forest Manufacturing.
 Chris shares her knowledge and experience to engage others in understanding the whole systems at work within a place-based context of our forests – and our place in them.
 Chris believes that each of us must explore our land ethic and become more conscious of our values as they are developed.
 We all have a relationship with nature and becoming more aware of it increases our capacity for maturity and understanding of our right-fitting responsibilities.
 The next steps become clearer.
 We can then take the necessary actions in the care of our forests and appreciation of the forest community.

 Marty’s work as a product designer and systems engineer enables him to up-cycle forest waste materials into viable products.
 He identified harvesting methods that minimize the impact on forests and supports smallholder and family forestry.
 He created an intake process that empowers independent loggers and developed a new supply chain.
 Most notably, Marty engineered clean manufacturing with products that are carbon sinks, biodegrade to build clean soil, and uses no water.
 He established propritary grading standards for bark, as national standards to not exist.
 The products are beautiful and connect people to nature in very tangible ways.

 Chris is educated in Nursing and has fifteen years of experience in whole-health practice as an RN.
 She worked her way through college and wrote a Master’s Program for her studies at the College of New Rochelle in Whole-Systems-Design.